Liduvo/Postgres-SQL-Homeworks/README.md

 # Postgres-SQL-Homeworks

-This repository includes my homeworks that I have done while learning Postgres SQL  patika.dev
+This repo Postgrease is for assignments given by Patika.de when learning SQL.